Roout/chat/README.md

 TODO #1
 [ ] Add safe client disconnection
 [ ] Add safe server disconnection
+Safe disconnection should be achieved by catching exception from io_context so it need to be wrapped in try-catch block.

-[ ] Fix errors and add multithreading safety:
+[x] Fix errors and add multithreading safety:

 [Good answer](https://stackoverflow.com/a/40588070/11468611)
 1. Concurrent execution of functions that access the same socket.